KallumJ/TH-Scripts/GenerateInactiveAccountReport/README.md

 # Generate Inactive Account Report
 A script to generate a report of users who have no activity in the last 90 days.

+# Prerequisite
+To run this script the following Powershell modules need to be installed:
+- AzureADPreview
+- ExchangeOnlineManagement

+If they are not installed, then the script will tell you to re run the script as administrator, which will allow the script to automatically install those modules for you.
+Ensure to respond "Yes" to the install prompts.

 # Running the script
 The script can be run from a Powershell terminal like:
 ```